sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

  ![sign-in page](images/auth-sign-in-dummy-userid.png)

-After entering your credentials with successful authentication, you will be directed to authenticated `Home` page as shown here:
+After the user enters their credentials and with successful authentication, they will be directed to authenticated `Home` page as shown here:

 ![home](images/authenticated-user-w-username.png)

+The logged-in username is printed in the header for an authenticated session.
 This completes the demo from the UI side.
-Once authenticated you can see the username being printed on the authenticate home page.

 To achieve this, you have to configure few things and they are done in this [[..nextauth].ts](https://github.com/sonamsamdupkhangsar/next-auth-example/blob/b37f16d9bc77c6658baecc48625c7738aa51c2d6/pages/api/auth/%5B...nextauth%5D.ts#L15) file.